 Probation and/or Dismissal

-Once a student is admitted to the Health Promotion program, s/he can be placed on probation or dismissed from the Health Promotion Program if the following conditions occur:
+Once a student is admitted to the health promotion program, s/he can be placed on probation or dismissed from the health promotion program if the following conditions occur:

-- The student falls below a 2.5 Overall GPA and/or falls below a 2.75 GPA in the Health promotion Program classes.
+- The student falls below a 2.5 overall GPA and/or falls below a 2.75 GPA in the health promotion program classes.

-- The first time the student’s GPA does not reach a 2.5 Overall and/or a 2.75 in the Health Promotion program classes, the student will be placed on probation for one semester.
+- The first time the student’s GPA does not reach a 2.5 overall and/or a 2.75 in the health promotion program classes, the student will be placed on probation for one semester.

-- The student is convicted of a felony while s/he is a Health Promotion Major.
+- The student is convicted of a felony while s/he is a health promotion major.

-- If the student is convicted of a felony during the time s/he is a student in the Health Promotion Program, s/he will be automatically dismissed from the Health Promotion Program.
+- If the student is convicted of a felony during the time s/he is a student in the health promotion program, s/he will be automatically dismissed from the health promotion program.

 - The student displays inappropriate dispositional characteristics or behaviors on a consistent basis.
-These dispositional characteristics and behaviors consist of, but are not limited to, use of inappropriate language in class, failure to arrive to class on time and/or to be absence from class on a regular basis, use of rude and inappropriate interactions with peers and faculty, failure to follow the academic dishonesty policy.
+These dispositional characteristics and behaviors consist of, but are not limited to, use of inappropriate language in class, failure to arrive to class on time, be absence from class on a regular basis, use of rude and inappropriate interactions with peers and faculty, and/or failure to follow the academic dishonesty policy.
 If a student consistently displays inappropriate dispositional characteristics or behaviors, s/he may be removed from the health promotion program.